NatronGitHub/Natron/Documentation/source/natronexecution.rst

 set to the callback onProjectLoaded or onProjectCreated.
 The same rules apply to this script as the rules below on the execution of Python scripts.

+**[ --render-stats]** or **[-s]** Enables render statistics that will be produced for each frame in form of a file located next to the image produced by the Writer node, with the same name and a -stats.txt extension.
+The breakdown contains informations about each nodes, render times etc...
+This option is useful for debugging purposes or to control that a render is working correctly.

 Some examples of usage of the tool::

 	Natron /Users/Me/MyNatronProjects/MyProject.ntp